 Get Witchy at Crimson Dawn

-Here you will be beckoned by vast, mountain landscapes, warm cabins and the enchanted world of Neal Forsling’s creative and inspirational legacy.
-You see, back in the late 1920s, Neal Forsling and her two daughters, Mary and Jean, used to dwell in the log cabin alone together which now stands as the Crimson Dawn Museum.
+Here you will be beckoned by vast mountain landscapes, warm cabins and the enchanted world of Neal Forsling’s creative and inspirational legacy.
+Back in the late 1920s, Neal Forsling and her two daughters, Mary and Jean, used to dwell in the log cabin alone together which now stands as the Crimson Dawn Museum.
 The log cabin and the surrounding land play host to the momentos of their life on Casper Mountain so long ago.

 However, Mrs. Forsling was not your average mountain mama.
-She was a painter, a writer and a storyteller who's art was rooted in mythology.
+She was a painter, a writer and a storyteller who created art rooted in mythology.
 Neal found inspiration amongst our beloved, Western landscapes, brought them to life with her own dreams and visions and shared them with her daughters.
-Her most iconic story includes 7 Crimson Dawn witches and other spiritual characters who used to come out and celebrate summer solstice with her and her daughters.
+Her most iconic story includes seven Crimson Dawn witches and other spiritual characters who used to come out and celebrate summer solstice with her and her daughters.

-Although the museum is closed during winter months (and high time for Crimson Dawn is their summer solstice event every June), the Park makes for the perfect, spooky getaway in our mountain town.
-Walk alongside the old log cabin down winding mountain roads past old graveyards, and, oh yeah, watch out for the witches - they may just put a spell on you!
+Although the museum is closed during winter months (and high time for Crimson Dawn is their summer solstice event every June), the park makes for the perfect, spooky getaway in our mountain town.
+Walk alongside the old log cabin down winding mountain roads past old graveyards.
+Be sure to watch out for the witches - they may just put a spell on you!
 For more information visit Crimson Dawn Park's website here

 Corn Maze